(Summary for Quick Revision)

 The criteria used to rate market attractiveness and business position are assigned in different ways because some criteria are more important than others.
 Then each SBU is rated with respect to all criteria.
 Finally, overall rating for both factors is calculated for each SBU.
 Based on these ratings, each SBU is labeled as high, medium or low with respect to (a) market attractiveness, and (b) business position.

 Chapter 4 – Strategic Planning

-Strategic Planning: Strategic Planning is a disciplined process of making key decision and agreeing on action that will shape and guide what an oganisation is, what is does, and why it does it.
+Strategic Planning: Strategic Planning is a highly demanding process in which key decisions of the company are taken and agreeing on action that will shape and guide the future of an organisation and justify its existence.